 We can now enter all our values into API Connector and import Facebook Page Post data into Google Sheets.

-- In the Create Request interface, enter the Request URL we just created.
-For convenience, I’ve included my token by referencing it in a cell.
+- In the Create tab, enter the Request URL we just created.
+For convenience, I’ve included my token by referencing it in a cell, but you don’t have to.
 Leave the Headers selection blank, set a data destination, and click Run.
 A moment later you should see your most recent posts populate your Google Sheet.

 - Pay attention to the